Futures and the Async Syntax

 }

-Writing that out by hand would be tedious and error-prone, especially when making changes to code later.
+Writing the code to transition between each state by hand would be tedious and error-prone, especially when adding more functionality and more states to the code later.
 Instead, the Rust compiler creates and manages the state machine data structures for async code automatically.
 If you’re wondering: yep, the normal borrowing and ownership rules around data structures all apply.
 Happily, the compiler also handles checking those for us, and has good error messages.
-We will work through a few of those later in the chapter!
+We’ll work through a few of those later in the chapter!

 Ultimately, something has to execute that state machine.
 That something is a runtime.
 (This is why you may sometimes come across references to executors when looking into runtimes: an executor is the part of a runtime responsible for executing the async code.)

 Now we can understand why the compiler stopped us from making main itself an async function back in Listing 17-3.
 If main were an async function, something else would need to manage the state machine for whatever future main returned, but main is the starting point for the program!
-Instead, we use the trpl::run function, which sets up a runtime and runs the future returned by page_title until it returns Ready.
+Instead, we call the trpl::run function in main, which sets up a runtime and runs the future returned by the async block until it returns Ready.

 Note: some runtimes provide macros to make it so you can write an async main function.
 Those macros rewrite async fn main() { ... } to be a normal fn main which does the same thing we did by hand in Listing 17-5: call a function which runs a future to completion the way trpl::run does.

-Let’s put these pieces together and see how we can write concurrent code, by calling page_title_for with two different URLs passed in from the command line and racing it.
+Let’s put these pieces together and see how we can write concurrent code, by calling page_title with two different URLs passed in from the command line and racing them.

 Filename: src/main.rs